cabloy/zova/zova-docs/guide/techniques/api/introduction.md

 # API

-Cabloy-Front provides a module `home-api`, which provides a basic `API` code skeleton based on [axios](https://axios-http.com).
+Zova provides a module `home-api`, which provides a basic `API` code skeleton based on [axios](https://axios-http.com).
 Custom API logic can be added on this basis, or even the `axios` underlying library can be directly replaced

 ## $api

-Cabloy-Front injects the `$api` object into the `BeanBase` base class, so that the `axios` instance can be obtained through `this.$api` in any bean instance
+Zova injects the `$api` object into the `BeanBase` base class, so that the `axios` instance can be obtained through `this.$api` in any bean instance

 For example, load menu data: